 Policy and Administrative Capacity, and Institutional Design

 In terms of innovation processes and technology adoption throughout, policy capacity takes center stage.
 Policy capacity boils down to making informed policy choices from a variety of options.
 These choices hopefully will end up promoting sustainable development while facilitating the strategic deployment of new technologies.
 This process should not be limited to the public sector alone, by default.
-Instead, it can also explore choices that involve public-private interactions and specific mission-oriented ventures that could also enhance or accelerate overall human development.
+Instead, it can also explore public-private interactions and specific mission-oriented ventures to enhance or accelerate overall human development.

-Both policy and administrative capacities will have an impact on the shape institutional development will take and, thus, on overall state capacity.
+Both policy and administrative capacities will impact the shape institutional development will take and, thus, on overall state capacity.
 On the one hand, a given level of institutional development can limit the implementation of chosen policy agendas.
 On the other hand, policy agendas can also opt for a particular type of institutional development, centralized or decentralized.
-In all cases, policy agendas within a given set of administrative capacities will have an impact on public sector institutions, which will then evolve over time accordingly.
+In all cases, policy agendas within a given set of administrative capacities will impact public sector institutions, evolving over time accordingly.

 III.
 Innovation and State Capacity

-Innovations within the public sector are linked to digital transformation and public sector reform efforts aimed at changing and modernizing public institutions and their internal organizational structure.
-Here, the process starts with the development of relevant innovation policies that can then trigger institutional innovation and sustain it in the long-run.
+Innovations within the public sector are linked to digital transformation and public sector reform efforts to change and modernize public institutions and their internal organizational structure.
+Here, the process starts with developing relevant innovation policies that can trigger institutional innovation and sustain it in the long run.
 These two components are thus closely associated.

 Two models that explain how innovation occurs in the public sector are available.
 The first one highlights the existence of an efficient and knowledgeable bureaucracy that operates with relative autonomy and has links to the private sector.
 In this model, centralized institutions are critical and enable public sector innovators to access funds, human resources and key policymakers.

-The second model centers on entrepreneurship and charismatic individuals that can easily open doors and thus get similar access to resources and key decision-makers.
+The second model centers on entrepreneurship and charismatic individuals who can easily open doors and thus access resources and key decision-makers.
 In this model, a decentralized organization is the primary driver of public sector innovation.
-This model is also the one regularly used to distill innovation processes in the private sector, a model that usually emphasized the role of the individual.
+This model is also regularly used to distill innovation processes in the private sector, which usually emphasizes the individual’s role.

 Nevertheless, note that both models assume that a given level of institutional capacity is already in place and thus provides fertile ground to kick-start innovation processes.
 That is undoubtedly a strong assumption in many developing countries where such capacity is still incipient.
-Furthermore, neither model directly links innovation to the enhancement of institutional capacity and thus have little to say in terms of state capacity and its components.
-Again, that is a critical link that developing countries need to factor to embrace comprehensive innovation policies that can increase in one way or another institutional capacity – which in turn pushes forward the achievement of fundamental development goals.
+Furthermore, neither model directly links innovation to enhancing institutional capacity and thus has little to say in state capacity and its components.
+But, again, that is a critical link that developing countries need to factor to embrace comprehensive innovation policies that can increase in one way or another institutional capacity – which in turn pushes forward the achievement of fundamental development goals.

-In many developing countries, strengthening policy and administrative capacity, and institutional organization is necessary to ensure innovation and technology policy agendas are effectively implemented.
-Losing sight of these close interconnections during the policy-making process tends to create insurmountable challenges that cannot be by-passed otherwise.
+In many developing countries, strengthening policy and administrative capacity and institutional organization is necessary to implement innovation and technology policy agendas effectively.
+However, losing sight of these close interconnections during the policy-making process creates insurmountable challenges that cannot be bypassed otherwise.

-Recent research has identified two generic paths adopted by developing countries to promote innovation and technology adoption processes to foster inclusive economic growth.
+Recent research has identified two generic paths developing countries adopt to promote innovation and technology adoption processes to foster inclusive economic growth.
 Table 2 below summarizes these findings.